Wojtazzzz/courses-app/README.md

-# Courses App
+# Courses App Vue

 Courses App is an online platform that allows users to purchase courses and gain new skills.
-The app comes into being for learning Vue framework purposes.
+The app comes into being for learning Vue and Nuxt framework purposes.

 ## Technologies Used

-Courses App was built using the following technologies:
+Courses App Vue was built using the following technologies:

 - TypeScript
 - Vue